TAY PSYCHOLOGY

 There are a range of different professionals offering talking therapies with a wide range of qualifications.
 The most common you’ll see advertised are counsellors, therapists and clinical or counselling psychologists.

-Clinical Psychologists
+Clinical and Counselling Psychologists

-Clinical Psychologists are amongst the most highly qualified level of therapist.
-“Clinical Psychologist” is a protected title so by law, you can only call yourself a clinical psychologist if you have completed rigorous training, including at a minimum, an honours level undergraduate degree and a doctorate level degree.
-As well as academic learning clinical psychologists must have had their therapy skills observed and assessed on numerous occasions to be considered competent.
-Clinical psychologists also have to have regular ongoing professional development and supervision to maintain their registration and adhere to strict ethical and professional standards.
+“Clinical Psychologist” and "Counselling Psychologist" are protected titles so by law, you can only call yourself a clinical or counselling psychologist if you have completed rigorous training, including at a minimum, an honours level undergraduate degree and a doctorate level degree.
+As well as academic learning, clinical and counselling psychologists must have had their therapy skills observed and assessed on numerous occasions to be considered competent.
+Psychologists also have to have regular ongoing professional development and supervision to maintain their registration and adhere to strict ethical and professional standards.

 Counsellors